 San Jose

 Selina Hostel is a great budget option for a centrally located hostel in San Jose.
-The hostel is trendy, clean, and is located in the centre of Barrio Otoya’s historic neighbourhood, walking distance to some of San Jose’s main attractions.
-The hostel features a sweet rooftop deck where travelers can enjoy yoga in the mornings and music jam sessions in the evenings.
+The hostel is trendy and clean and is located in the centre of Barrio Otoya’s historic neighbourhood, within walking distance of some of San Jose’s main attractions.
+The hostel features a sweet rooftop deck where travellers can enjoy yoga in the mornings and music jam sessions in the evenings.

 Jaco